poddmo/ufw-blocklist/README.md

 or use `/etc/cron.daily/ufw-blocklist-ipsum` to download the latest list and fully restore the blocklist.

 # Status
-Calling `after.init` with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules (column 1 is hits, column 2 is bytes) and log messages:
+Calling `after.init` with the status option displays the current count of the entries in the blocklist, the hit counts on the firewall rules (column 1 is hits, column 2 is bytes) and the last 10 log messages.
+Here is a sample output:
 ```
 user@ubunturouter:~# sudo /etc/ufw/after.init status
 Name: ufw-blocklist-ipsum